SCEE/hubot-yardmaster/README.md

 Hubot Yardmaster
 =============
-Yardmaster is a Hubot plugin that allows you to interact with Jenkins instance remotely.
-Build jobs, change branches, start builders, lock jobs...
-The list goes on.
+This is a fork of Yardmaster, a Hubot plugin that allows you to interact with Jenkins instance remotely.
+It removes quite a lot of functionality, and only really builds, watches, and lists jobs.

 ### Environment Variables Required:
 * HUBOT_JENKINS_URL - Jenkins base URL